CSSUoB/TeX-Bot-Py-V2/README.md

 (This setting is optional.
 Error logs will **always** be sent to the [console](https://wikipedia.org/wiki/Terminal_emulator), this setting allows them to also be sent to a [Discord log channel](https://docs.pycord.dev/en/stable/api/models.html#discord.TextChannel).)

 * `ORGANISATION_ID`: Your Guild society ID.
-This is used to dynamically create the members list among other needed URLs.
+This is used to dynamically fetch your community group's list of members, among other necessary URLs.

 * `MEMBERS_LIST_URL_SESSION_COOKIE`: The members-list [URL](https://wikipedia.org/wiki/URL) [session cookie](https://wikipedia.org/wiki/HTTP_cookie#Session_cookie).
 (If your group's members-list is stored at a [URL](https://wikipedia.org/wiki/URL) that requires [authentication](https://wikipedia.org/wiki/Authentication), this [session cookie](https://wikipedia.org/wiki/HTTP_cookie#Session_cookie) should [authenticate](https://wikipedia.org/wiki/Authentication) TeX-Bot to view your group's members-list, as if it were [logged in to the website](https://wikipedia.org/wiki/Login_session) as a Committee member.